dfk-paris/paris-project/README.md

 pyenv shell 3.6.9
 pip install geopy bs4
 python main.py

+# and then to actually use the new data in the maps:
+cd ..
+cp architrave-data/data/output/*.geojson geojson/
 ```

 The geojson in architrave-data/data/output can then be copied to the `geojson/`